Alfresco/alfresco-ng2-components/README.md

 ## Private Npm repository configuration

-All the components are stored in our private repository visible only from the internal Alfresco lan:
+All the distribution packages of our components are stored in our private repository visible only from the internal Alfresco lan:

 http://devproducts.alfresco.me:4873